manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### shutdown_timeout

 <!-- example conf shutdown_timeout -->
-`searchd -–stopwait` waiting time, in seconds (or [special_suffixes](../Server_settings/Special_suffixes.md)).
+`searchd --stopwait` waiting time, in seconds (or [special_suffixes](../Server_settings/Special_suffixes.md)).
 Optional, default is 3 seconds.

-When you run searchd –stopwait your server needs to perform some activities before stopping like finishing queries, flushing RT RAM chunk, flushing attributes and updating binlog.
-And it requires some time. searchd –stopwait will wait up to shutdown_time seconds for server to finish its jobs.
+When you run `searchd --stopwait` your server needs to perform some activities before stopping like finishing queries, flushing RT RAM chunk, flushing attributes and updating binlog.
+And it requires some time. `searchd --stopwait` will wait up to `shutdown_time` seconds for server to finish its jobs.
 Suitable time depends on your index size and load.

 <!-- intro -->